 The Service Information Request ANQP-element (see 8.4.5.24) is used by a requesting STA to perform an ANQP-SD request using the procedures defined in 10.25.3.2.1.

 The Service Information Request ANQP-element is used to discover available services within the BSS.
 A Service Name may be placed within the request.
-The Service Name is used within the BSS to assist with discovering services, as described in Annex AA.
+The Service Name is used within the BSS to assist with discovering services, as described in Annex ZA.

-The Service Discovery Information Request ANQP element is redirected to the proxy as described in Annex AA, as this query is directed to the Service Information Server, as opposed to an ANQP Server.

 If no Service Name value is present, the BSS will return all known services within the response.

+The Service Discovery Information Request ANQP-element is routed to an Advertisement Server through a proxy in the BSS, as shown in Figure 4.5aq.

-10.25.3.2.13.2 Service Information Response procedure
+10.25.3.2.11.2 Service Information Response procedure

 The Service Information Response ANQP-element is returned in response to a Service Information Request ANQP-element.
-It contains a list of service information descriptors resulting from the service discovery as described in Annex ZA.
+It contains a list of service information descriptors from the Advertisment Server.

-10.25.3.2.13.3 ULP Encapsulation procedure
+10.25.3.2.11.3 ULP Encapsulation procedure

 The ULP Encapsulation element (see 8.4.5.26) is used by STAs to allow the transmission of upper layer protocol frames using ANQP-SD requests and responses using the procedures defined in 10.25.3.2.13.